Colombia Destination Guide

 Water Safety

-• Drinking Water: While tap water is generally safe in most Colombian cities, it's better to stick to treated water to be safe.
+- Drinking Water: While tap water is generally safe in larger Colombian cities, avoid it in rural areas.
+It's recommended to stick to treated or filtered water to be safe.

-• Ice: In reputable establishments, ice is typically made from filtered water and safe to consume.
+- Ice: In reputable establishments, ice is typically made from filtered water and is safe to consume.
+Avoid drinks with ice in rural areas.

 Packing Checklist for Colombia